Niche Keyword Research for Small Businesses [Free Tools]

 So I found that there is growing demand for niche keyword research.

-Go for Specific Terms
+Go for specific terms

 Literal niche keyword research on Ubersuggest tool

-Niche keyword research for the same keyphrase on Ubersuggest – a free/affordable SEO tool
+Screenshot above: niche keyword research for the same keyphrase on Ubersuggest – a free/affordable SEO tool

 When I started out in SEO in Germany at the end of 2004 everybody wanted to rank for the term search engine optimization in German (as almost nobody used the acronym yet in Germany).